plurid/plurid/README.md

 plurid.js
 =========

-Plurid.js is a MIT-licensed, open source JavaScript library to view media in three dimensions
+Plurid.js is a MIT-licensed, open source JavaScript framework to view media in three dimensions

 ## Installation

   `npm install plurid`

-## Tests
+## Description

-  `npm test`
+See `/notes/`.

 ## License